saikrishnatbijil/questdb.io/docs/reference/sql/sample-by.md

 description: SAMPLE BY SQL keyword reference documentation.
 ---

-`SAMPLE BY` is used on time series data to summarize large datasets into aggregates of homogeneous time chunks as part of a [SELECT statement](/docs/reference/sql/select/).
+`SAMPLE BY` is used on time-series data to summarize large datasets into aggregates of homogeneous time chunks as part of a [SELECT statement](/docs/reference/sql/select/).